chipbennett/cbnet-mbp-auto-activate/readme.txt

 MaxBlogPress plugins require a two-step registration/activation process, as well as a forced opt-in to an email-list subscription, in order to use them.
 This plugin circumvents those requirements, enabling unrestricted use of the plugins.

 **Note:** this plugin *does not install any other plugins*.
 If you wish to use any MaxBlogPress plugins supported by cbnet MBP Auto-Activate, you must install them separately.

+**Note 2:** This Plugin is not an endorsement for MaxBlogPress Plugins, but rather a proof-of-concept to demonstrate why it is futile to force users to jump through Plugin-registration and email-list-subscription hoops just to use Plugin functionality.
+It appears that some or all of MaxBlogPress Plugins are now released under a non-GPL-compatible license that restricts code modification.
+Use them at your own risk.

 This plugin currently supports the following MaxBlogPress plugins: